MicrosoftDocs/visualstudio-docs/docs/test/walkthrough-creating-and-running-unit-tests-for-managed-code.md

 **Rerun the test**

 In Test Explorer, choose **Run All** to rerun the test.
-The red/green bar turns green, and the test is moved to the **Passed Tests** group.
+The red/green bar turns green indicating the test passed, and the test is moved to the **Passed Tests** group.

 ## Use unit tests to improve your code